AlanFoster/metasploit-docs-spike/contents/modules/documentation/post/windows/escalate/unmarshal_cmd_exec.md

 ### COMMAND

-This command will be executed on successful escalation.
+This command will be executed on successful escalation.</br>

 ## Scenarios